-Drawing from her book, her relationships “in the field”, her lived experience, and this moment of reckoning, Carolyn explores the complexities and contradictions of American history as it relates to green space, race and the power to shape the places we live in our own image.
-By engaging in “green” conversations with black people from around the country, Carolyn considers the power of resistance and resilience in the emergence of creative responses to environmental and social challenges in our cities and beyond.
+Christian Cooper.
+George Floyd.
+Removal of Confederate Statues.
+Renaming of institutions.
+Reparations.
+Systemic Racism.
+John Muir?
+What does "environment" have to do with it?
+How do we meet this moment?
+Drawing from her book, her relationships “in the field”, her lived experience, and this moment of reckoning, Dr. Finney explores the complexities and contradictions of American history as it relates to green space, race and the power to shape the places we live in our own image.
+By engaging in “green” conversations with black people from around the country, Dr. Finney considers the power of resistance and resilience in the emergence of creative responses to environmental and social challenges in our cities and beyond.

 Dr. Finney will deliver Cornell Botanic Gardens’ Class of 1945 lecture in sponsorship with Ithaca Children's Garden, The Learning Farm, U.S. Fish & Wildlife Service, and the Finger Lakes Land Trust.

 Additional support provided by: Finger Lakes Land Access, Reconciliation and Reparations Working Group, Discover Cayuga Lake, Groundswell Center for Local Food and Farming, Youth Farm Project, Southside Community Center, Black Hands Universal, No Mas Lagrimas, Traditional Center for Indigenous Knowledge & Healing, Gayogo̱hó:nǫʼ People of the Finger Lakes, Tendrel Farm Collective, ARDM Enterprises, Ultimate Reentry Opportunity Initiative, and Cornell Outdoor Education.